-The present publication is drawn up by of information only and does not constitute an offer binding upon Daikin Applied Europe S.p.A.
-Daikin Applied Europe S.p.A. has compiled the content of this publication to the best of its knowledge.
-No express or implied warranty is given for the completeness, accuracy, reliability or fitness for particular purpose of its content, and the products and services presented therein.
-Specification are subject to change without prior notice.
-Refer to the data communicated at the time of the order.
-Daikin Applied Europe S.p.A. explicitly rejects any liability for any direct or indirect damage, in the broadest sense, arising from or related to the use and/or interpretation of this publication.
-All content is copyrighted by Daikin Applied Europe S.p.A.
+The present publication is drawn up by way of information only and does not constitute an offer binding upon Daikin Europe N.V.
+Daikin Europe N.V. has compiled the content of this publication to the best of its knowledge.
+No express or implied warranty is given for the completeness, accuracy, reliability or fitness for particular purpose of its content and the products and services presented therein.
+Specifications are subject to change without prior notice.
+Daikin Europe N.V. explicitly rejects any liability or fitness for a services.
+Daikin Europe N.V. explicitly rejects any liability or fitness for a service.
+Daikin Europe N.V. explicitly rejects any liability or fitness for a service.
+Daikin Europe N.V. explicitly rejects and services any direct or indirect damage, in the broadest any direct or indirect damage, in the broadest sense, arising from or related to the use and/or interpretation of this publication.
+All content is copyrighted by Daikin Europe N.V.